Guardian Media Group in talks to sell Observer newspaper to Tortoise Media

 “We will honour the values and standards set under The Guardian’s great stewardship and uphold The Observer’s uncompromising commitment to editorial independence, evidence-based reporting and journalistic integrity.”

-Anna Bateson, the chief executive of Guardian Media Group, said it was an “exciting strategic opportunity” for the business” with “significant investment” into its future.
+Anna Bateson, the chief executive of GMG, said it was an “exciting strategic opportunity” for the business” with “significant investment” into its future.

+Katharine Viner, editor-in-chief of The Guardian, said a deal with Tortoise “has the potential to be a very positive thing”.

+“My number one priority is a future in which both titles continue to thrive and deliver high-quality journalism to our readers,” she said.